khush622/SKIPNet-Spatial-Attention-Skip-Connections-for-Enhanced-Brain-Tumor-Classification/README.md

 Innovative Architecture: Utilized spatial attention mechanisms as skip connections to enhance feature extraction and information flow.
 No data preprocessing was required by the model.

+# Dataset
+Publically available brain tumor MRI data available on figshare was used in this work.
+It contains 3 classes: meningioma, glioma and pituitary tumors.

 # Model Architecture
 The model leverages convolutional neural network (CNN) with Spatial Attention added as Skip Connections for better feature extraction.
 Dropouts were further utilised to apply regularization.